miyuki-chan/miyuki-chan.github.io/_posts/2017-10-04-gcc-archaeology-1.md

 ---
 layout: post
 comments: true
-title: 'Bootstrapping a 29-year-old compiler on a modern system'
+title: 'Building and using a 29-year-old compiler on a modern system'
 tags:
   - compilers
   - GCC